 Chesapeake Montessori School is comprised of two campuses.
 Both are located minutes from downtown Annapolis, Maryland.
-Main Campus serves children from age 18 months through 6th grade.
-Upper Campus serves adolescents in 7th and 8th grade.
+The Main Campus serves children from age 18 months through 6th grade.
+The Upper Campus serves adolescents in 7th and 8th grade.

 Our lush, seven-acre Main Campus reflects our commitment to indoor and outdoor learning environments.
 It includes two academic buildings.
-One building houses two Young Children’s Communities and three Primary Communities.
+One building houses two Young Children’s Communities and two Primary Communities.
 It is intentionally designed as a homelike setting and includes a full kitchen, which is utilized daily by the communities.
 The other building, dedicated in 2009, houses two Elementary classrooms, a library, a multipurpose room, and administrative offices.
 It also includes a full kitchen that the children prepare snack in each day.

 We enjoy the four seasons of central Maryland and try to spend time outside in all but the most severe weather.
 The changing colors, smells, and textures of the environment encourage and enhance exploration with all the senses and feed students’ imagination and curiosity.
 Our students enjoy natural play spaces, a nature trail, gardens, sport court, and playing fields.